 - Address: 420 College Street (GPS)

 Centre Stage is a hidden gem of performing arts in Greenville.
 It’s a year-round professional theater that features around eight mainstage productions annually, and seeing a show here is one of the best things to do in Greenville.
 With only 285 seats, it’s an intimate setting that adds to the charm and personality of this dramatic community.

 As theater with a purpose, they aim to cultivate and inspire diverse artistry and collaboration.
 Check the schedule, and you’ll find everything from comedy to drama to musicals happening here.
 They offer a wide range of other entertainment, such as concerts and outreach events.

 - Address: 501 River Street (GPS)

 Paris Mountain State Park

 Paris Mountain State Park is an ideal destination for outdoor recreation in the city center.
-It’s home to a 15-acre lake that offers opportunities for plenty of wet and wild fun.
+It’s home to a 15-acre lake that offers plenty of wet and wild fun opportunities.
 Grab a paddle and head out over the clear, shimmering surface in a kayak, canoe, or pedal boat.
 There’s even a swimming area for a cool dip that helps beat the heat.